pinargulum/teacher-student-portal/README.md

 🎓 School Role Management App
-A full-stack application built as part of a school capstone project.
-This app manages two user roles — Teacher and Student — with features designed for each role.
+A full-stack application built to manage two user roles — Teacher and Student — with features designed for each role.

 🚀 Features